17 ways to find keyword ideas with search traffic.

 Well, search volume is for vanity and click volume for is sanity.

-Now you can decide if you want to target a hard topic with the potential of 99 visits a month.
+Now you can decide if you want to target a difficult topic with the potential of 99 visits a month.

 Or target an easier topic with the potential of 330 visits per month.